Lesson 2 - Conditional, Functions, User-input and Errors

 not Reverse the result, returns False if the result is true

-Result of the and oeprator:
+Result of the and operator:

-Boolean 1 Boolean 2
+Boolean 1 Boolean 2 Result

-True True
+True True True

-True False
+True False False

-False True
+False True False

-False False
+False False False

 # Example